Tapiola Youth Piano Competition

 Group II is for contestants between 10–12 years of age

-Group IV is for contestants between 13–15 years of age
+Group III is for contestants between 13–15 years of age

-Group IV is open for contestants between 11–15 years of age from everywhere in the world, regardless of nationality.
+Group IV is open for contestants between 11–15 years of age from everywhere in the world.

 Contestants’ considered age is their age on the starting day of the entire competition, November 4th, 2019.